Aurazour/Aurazour/README.md

 Hi I'm Ivy Aurazour and this is my github of personal projects

-Coding languages: Python, Java, C, MySQL + base knowledge of assembly and html
+Coding languages: Python, Java, C, MySQL + base knowledge of assembly and html/css

 <!---
 Aurazour/Aurazour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.